-Believe it or not, Vegas is very affordable – especially if you can stay away from the casinos.
+Believe it or not, buying a house in Las Vegas is is very affordable – especially if you can stay away from the casinos.
 There’s no sales tax in Nevada, and transportation, utilities and groceries are much more affordable than they are in other cities.

 Restaurant owner and self-professed life-long Manhattanite Peter Klamka had a hard time leaving the Big Apple, but found a new home in Las Vegas.

 “The lower income taxes, proximity to Los Angeles and desire for a change of pace brought me to Las Vegas,” says Klamka, “I purchased a restaurant across from the Bellagio called the Blind Pig and continued my work in investing that I was doing at an investment firm in Manhattan.
 No snow or ice is definitely a plus.
 The entertainment, like shows and nightlife, is probably better than either New York or LA.”